This course is a core course in the MSc Life Science and Technology programme and an elective course for MSc Chemistry Chemical Biology students.

 For students with a BSc degree in MST, LST or equivalent.
 Students should be familiar with basic concepts in Nanoscience, Nanotechnology, Thermodynamics and Statistical Thermodynamics.

 Bionanotechnology studies the implementation of nanomaterials to understand biology.
 Bionanotechnology finds many applications in chemical biology research, DNA/protein sequencing, drug delivery systems, sustainable energy, and biosensors.

-This course introduces nanotechnologies from a chemical perspective and details to what extend nanotechnology can be used to study biology.
+This course introduces nanotechnologies from a chemical perspective and details to what extent nanotechnology can be used to study biology.
 A particular focus of the course will be given to graphene, other two-dimensional materials, nanopores, and nanoparticles – with the objective to understand why those new nanomaterials are so much in the spot lights of scientific and academic research.
 Basic concepts such as bottom-up and top down nanofabrication, surface functionalization, biomolecular sequencing, wetting transparency, colloidal stability, nanocrystal nucleation & growth, electronic device nanophysics, and single molecule biochemistry, are explained first.
 Then, these elementary blocks will be put in perspective for applications: field-effect biosensing, nanopore sensing, current DNA sequencing technologies, and drug-delivery with nanoparticles.

 Mode of instruction

-Lectures, problem solving, home work, writing a proposal, oral defense of the proposal
+Lectures, problem solving, homework, writing a proposal, oral defense of the proposal

 Written exam (2/3 of the grade) and written proposal with oral defense (1/3 of the grade).